Stoffel-Labs/stoffel-mpc-coordinator/README.md

 Key behaviors:

-- **Round management**: the designated party triggers transitions by calling `transition(Round)` over RPC; all subscribers receive the corresponding event.
+- **Round management**: parties triggers transitions by calling `transition(Round)` over RPC; all subscribers receive the corresponding event.
 - **Index reservation**: clients call `reserve_mask_index(i)` during `InputMaskReservation`.
 The event is broadcast to all `sub_reserved_indices` subscribers, including MPC nodes.
 - **Mask-share distribution**: each MPC node runs a `node_rpc::NodeRPCServer`.
 After learning a client's reserved index from the coordinator, the node delivers its mask share to the client over a dedicated WebSocket subscription authenticated by mTLS.
 The client collects `2t + 1` shares and reconstructs the mask locally.
 - **Output distribution**: MPC nodes HPKE-encrypt their output shares under the client's P-256 public key and call `send_output_shares`.
 Once `2t + 1` shares have arrived at the coordinator, they are forwarded to the client's `obtain_output_shares` subscription.
 - **Bound VM IO layout**: `.stflb` bytecode can carry a client IO manifest built from `ClientStore.take_share*` and client-output calls.
 Off-chain startup binds VM `client_slot` values to certificate public keys, derives input-mask capacity from bound input counts, and authorizes output clients from bound output counts.
 Scalar IO types stay with the SDK/VM manifest and are not interpreted by the coordinator.
 On-chain contracts/events do not yet carry this layout metadata; equivalent Solidity support is deferred.
-- **Authentication**: all connections use mutual TLS with self-signed certificates.
+- **Authentication**: all connections use mutual TLS.
 The client's identity is the DER-encoded public key from its certificate, used consistently towards both the coordinator and node RPC servers.
 - **Late-subscriber safety**: subscribers pass the coordinator's startup timestamp so that events fired before the subscription is opened are replayed immediately.

 ### Extending the coordinator